-- 3. Click the "Browse" button and navigate to the location of the upgrade file. - 4.
+- 1. Click the "Browse" button and navigate to the location of the upgrade file. - 2.
 Select the upgrade file.
-Its name will appear in the Upgrade File field. - 5.
+Its name will appear in the Upgrade File field. - 3.
 Click the "Start Upgrade" button to commence the firmware upgrade.

-The Wireless Router is unavailable during the upgrade process, and must restart when the upgrade is completed.
-Any connections to or through the Wireless Router will be lost.
+The Wireless Broadband router is ur available during the upgrade process, and must restart when the upgrade is completed.
+Any connections to or through the Wireless Broadband rou er will be lost.

-Appendix A
+Appendix A Troubleshooting

-Troubleshooting